nickzoic/nick.zoic.org/art/geeetech-a20t-first-prints/index.md

 ---
 title: "Geeetech A20T: First Prints"
-date: '2023-08-02'
+date: '2023-08-07'
-layout: draft
+layout: article
-summary: "First prints on the Geeetech A20T"
+summary: "First prints on the Geeetech A20T ... now with Benchy"
 tags:
   - 3dprint
 ---